Children's Aid Society (Ontario): Controversies

 In 2011, Ryerson University (now Toronto Metropolitan University) published Powerful as God, a documentary which contained interviews with 26 individuals who had dealt with CAS agencies in the past.
 In the film, the interviewees raised concerns over the extent of power which CAS organizations possess, and the comparative of lack proper oversight by the Ontario government.
 They also made allegations of corruption, incompetence and improper practice among the CAS management.

 In March 2013, The Toronto Star published an article about a leaked memo which would suggest that the CAS are funded on open cases and on a per-child basis.
 In the memo, Peel workers were urged to delay the closing of files for as long as possible sparking controversy with parents with open files and children in care.
 Families who are separated by court orders who should return were met with high resistance by the CAS.
 Some have alleged that this is proof of the CAS acting immorally to maximize their per-child funding by the government.

+The Childrens Aid Societies relied extensively on hair strand testing performed by the Motherisk laboratory at Toronto's Hospital for Sick Children to determine if parents were substance abusers and potentially unfit to raise their children.
+Over more than two decades, many children were separated from their parents, sometimes permanently, as a result of such testing.
+In 2015, it was disclosed that the testing was faulty and performed by unqualified people, and the Ontario government directed the Societies to no longer use or rely on such testing in any court proceedings.